Which-That | Commonly Confused Words

 Ways to tell them apart:

-if the clause is necessary to the meaning of the sentence.
+• Use that when the clause is defining or specifying something essential to the meaning of the sentence.

 © 2025 Lithium Lab Pte Ltd